silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/03_Lists.md

 ## Iterating over the list.

-[api:SS_List] implements `IteratorAggregate` allowing you to loop over the instance.
+[api:SS_List] implements `IteratorAggregate`, allowing you to loop over the instance.

 	:::php
 	$members = Member::get();